On this page

 While no situation is risk free, there are actions we can take to protect ourselves and others around us.

-You should use your judgement in deciding where you should wear one.
-Businesses, including transport operators, can also ask their employees and customers to wear face coverings.
+You should use your judgement in deciding where you should wear one where it is not required by law.
+Your choices make a difference.
+Businesses can also ask their employees and customers to wear face coverings.
 You should check with operators of services, venues, and settings that you use.

-Infection Prevention Control (IPC) guidance advises that patients and visitors across all healthcare settings should wear a face covering, providing it is tolerated and is not detrimental to their medical or care needs.
+It is Manx Care Policy that patients and visitors across all healthcare and social care settings wear a IIR fluid resistant facemask supplied by Manx Care, providing it is tolerated and is not detrimental to their medical or care needs.
 They should also be worn in care homes to protect residents from the risk of infection.

-The Department for Education Sports and Culture (DESC) has its own guidance see Advice for schools, childcare settings and parents
+The Department for Education Sports and Culture (DESC) has its own guidance see back to school safely

 A face covering does not need to be a commercially bought.
 They can be home-made using cloth or textiles.